south-lacrosse/www-dev/docs/design-notes.md

 ## Custom Editor Blocks

-Our custom Gutenberg editor blocks are found in the `src` directory, and compiled to the `plugin` directory in the `www` repository.
-All the blocks are compiled in one package.
-Each block has it's own source .js file and possibly .scss file, except the location block which has several files in its own directory.

-It should be pretty obvious what each block does by its name, but you can also check the `registerBlockType` calls for the `description`, e.g. `data.js` has 'Add SEMLA data such as league tables or fixtures'.
+Our custom Gutenberg editor blocks are found in the [src/blocks](../src/blocks/) directory.
+See the [readme file](../src/blocks/README.md) for details.

 ## Database Table Names